orstavik/JoiEvents/docs/1_Intro/HowTo3_EventsAndHTML.md

    and do get triggered not only by other DOM Events.

 3. Avoid the EventComposer and EventHelper patterns.
-   If you need another global event, use EventToEventComposition and then direct them via HTML attributes.
+   If you need another global event, use EventComposition and then direct them via HTML attributes.
    If you really need to create a local DOM Event, you are feeling the need for the EventOrchestra pattern, not only the need for an EventComposer.